GabrielGauss/GabrielGauss/README.md

 - 👋 Hi, I’m @GabrielGauss from Argentina, currently based in Italy.
 - 👀 I’m interested in learning and collaborate i this community.
 - 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on anithing.
+- 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me hit me on the DMs or at my Email.